1) DIGITAL POLICY

 - Adopt green procurement practices

-- Ensure all employees complete the environmental awareness training
+- Ensure staff and students complete the environmental awareness training

 - Continue to review and minimize the impacts of our activities